Laboratory for soft electronics, solar cells, and nanomanufacturing

 University of California, San Diego

 to The Lipomi Research Group in the Department of NanoEngineering at the University of California, San Diego.
-We are a team of scientists and engineers interested in the overlap between three areas: micro- and nanofabrication and processing, soft electronics, and chemical synthesis.
+We are a team of scientists and engineers interested in the overlap between three areas: energy, compliant materials and devices, and green chemistry and nanomanufacturing.
 We are interested in fundamental and applied studies that relate molecular and nanoscale structure to function, and in devices that incorporate new physical effects to solve real-world problems.
 What motivates us is the potential of new materials and new forms of old materials to produce, store, and save energy, and to improve human well-being.

 April 21, 2013.
-Alex Zaretski wins a $40,000 fellowship for GrollTex from the SoCal Clean Energy Technology Acceleration Program from the von Liebig Center at UCSD and the US Department of Energy.
+Alex Zaretski wins a $40,000 fellowship + $5,000 in supplies for GrollTex from the SoCal Clean Energy Technology Acceleration Program from the von Liebig Center at UCSD and the US Department of Energy.

 February 13, 2013.
 Alex Zaretski, along with teammates Adam Printz and Tim O'Connor win the popular prize of $500 at the UCSD Entrepreneur Challenge Elevator Pitch Competition.